Blackberry Gin and Tonic Recipe

 There is no such thing as leftover gin and tonics, because you should mix them as you need them.
 The only things you can really prepare in advance is to cut up the limes and crush the ice.
 Since these are so easy to make, I would not recommend gin and tonics for pitcher cocktails.

-If you like this recipe, please give it a FIVE-STAR rating, leave a comment, and share it on your favorite social channel!
+Help us reach more readers like you by giving it a FIVE-STAR rating, leaving a comment, and/or sharing it on your favorite social channel!

 Blackberry Gin and Tonic